bitplane/ansi_stdio/README.md

 ## Next Steps

+* Finish the Saved class, figure out how it relates to Versioned.
 * Figure out animation buffers, how they map to buffers, accumulate and can be rendered.
 * Implement a recorder using the above.
 * Figure out how to convert ANSI text into animations when it has no timing info (callbacks that look for cursor movements and/or screen resets).
-* Figure out the serialization strategy for objects.
-* Actually start drawing stuff.
+* Start work on the UI